 - Focus on Fat Loss, not Weight Loss.
 Focus on how your clothes fit; how you look and feel.
 Do not focus on a number on the scale.

-- Follow the 80-90% rule.
+- Follow the 90% rule.
 Boost your metabolism and eat smaller meals stopping before you’re full.
-Include clean, healthy nutritious meals 80-90% of the time by fueling your body a variety of organic protein sources, vegetables, salads, leafy greens, berries, healthy fats (nuts, olive oil, coconut oil, avocado, etc.), green drinks, green tea and plenty of water.
+Include clean, healthy nutritious meals 90% of the time by fueling your body with a variety of organic protein sources, fibrous veggies, salads, leafy greens, berries, healthy fats (nuts, olive oil, coconut oil, avocado), green drinks, green tea and plenty of water.

 - Heal your gut and address digestive dysfunction.

 - Stop counting calories!
+Instead, count nutrients.
 Keep a food journal.

 - Include de-stressing yin-style exercises such as yoga, qi gong and tai chi.
 You’ll experience more energy, less fat around your midsection and a more conscious approach to life if you practice this type of exercise at least one a week

 - Balance hormones, specifically insulin, cortisol and thyroid hormones

 - Rule out food allergies or sensitivities